postgresml/postgresml/pgml-dashboard/content/blog/pgml-chat-an-alternative-to-langchain-to-deploy-knowledge-based-chat-agents.md

 `pgml-chat` will be installed in your virtual environment's PATH.

-2. Download `.env.template` file from PostgresML Github repository.
+2. Download `.env.template` file from PostgresML Github repository and make a copy.

 !!! generic